coronalabs/corona-docs/markdown/tutorial/social/connectREST/index.markdown

 # Connecting to REST API Services

-One of the "hidden" powers of Corona is the ability to connect to various online services to get data into your app.
+Using CORONA_CORE_PRODUCT, you can connect to various online services to get data into your app.
 To accomplish this, a popular option is __REST__ (or&nbsp;RESTful) APIs which are based on standard HTTP protocols and are generally easy to authenticate.

 ## REST Overview